Shyesta/crochet-pattern-generator/app/README.md

 - pip install azure.ai.vision.imageanalysis
 - setx VISION_KEY <your_vision_key_here>
 - setx VISION_ENDPOINT <your_vision_endpoint_here>
+- setx GROQ_API_KEY <your_groq_api_key_here>
+- OPTIONAL, HIGHLY RECOMMENDED: Install VS Code extension "Live Preview" from Microsoft to preview the website and upload image URL's

 <strong> Restart your IDE </strong>

 ## Running the Code
+- Open the HTML page in your browser
-- Input a link to an image in the remote_image_url variable
+- Upload an image URL into the input box provided
-- Run the code
-- Expected output in the terminal is a list of tags with a confidence level attached to each one
+- Expected output on the webpage is the instructions on how to recreate the crochet pattern based off the ImageAnalysisClient tag results.

 ## Analysis of Capabilities and Limitations
 ## Potential Future Improvements